Edwin0519/Assignment-4-TIS-Industrial-Visit-2/README.md

-# Technology and Information System Assignment-4-Industrial-Visit-2
+# Technology and Information System: Assignment 4 Industrial Visit 2

 We have develop an academic writing for this talk